 You have all heard of these Florida cities ~ Orlando, Miami, Daytona Beach, and have maybe even visited one of these amazing cities.
-We have been lucky enough to have enjoyed visiting them also, but there are so many other fabulous places in Florida to discover.
-Anna Maria Island is one of them, it is a hidden gem on the Gulf Coast of Florida that has become the place that just continues to draw us back time and time again.
+We have been lucky enough to have enjoyed visiting them, but there are so many other fabulous places in Florida to discover.
+Anna Maria Island is one of them.
+It is a hidden gem on the Gulf Coast of Florida that has become the place that continues to draw us back time and time again.

 This post may contain affiliate or sponsored links.
 That means if you click and buy, I may receive a small commission (at no cost to you).
 Please see my full disclosure policy for details.

 What is Anna Maria Island known for?

 Anna Maria Island is known for its white sandy beaches, crystal blue water, sunsets that take your breath away, friendly locals, mouthwatering seafood, and peaceful waterfront dining.
 It’s my tropical vacation without even leaving the States.
 Signs on store doors let you know you have arrived and life is relaxing on Anna Maria Island – Bare feet and Swimsuits are welcome!

 Crossing the draw bridge signals the entrance to the island, and life is about to change.
 You are greeted by beautiful water on both sides of you, with just a glimpse of old Florida’s charming buildings ahead.
 Just driving across the bridge, your breathing slows, and you can almost feel your blood pressure drop.
 Even the welcome to Anna Maria Island is darn right irresistible.